IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instances.html.markdown

 * `vpc_name` - (optional, string) Name of the vpc to filter the instances attached to it.
 * `vpc` - (optional, string) VPC ID to filter the instances attached to it.
-* `name` - (optional, string) Name of the image to filter the instances attached to it.
+* `name` - (optional, string) Name of the instance to filter the instances attached to it.
 * `vpc.crn` - (optional, string) VPC CRN to filter the instances attached to it.

 ## Attribute Reference